 Never miss the latest ESG news, interviews & insights.
 Subscribe for our weekly newsletter!

-The Case of Giving Back to Society: Opinion by Prasenjit Bhattacharya, Director, Great Place to Work® Institute, India & Sri Lanka
+The Case of Giving Back to Society: Opinion by Prasenjit Bhattacharya, Director, Great Place To Work® Institute, India & Sri Lanka

 csr

 In a world that often celebrates wealth as the pinnacle of success, Prasenjit Bhattacharya offers a thought-provoking perspective on its true purpose.
-As Director of Great Place to Work® Institute in India and Sri Lanka, and Co-founder of the Great Manager Institute, Prasenjit has spent over 30 years fostering high-trust, inclusive workplace cultures.
+As Director of Great Place To Work® Institute in India and Sri Lanka, and Co-founder of the Great Manager Institute, Prasenjit has spent over 30 years fostering high-trust, inclusive workplace cultures.
 His deep expertise in human resources and change management reflects in his views on the intersection of wealth creation and societal responsibility.

 In his article "The Case of Giving Back to Society," he argues that wealth is not just a personal achievement but a product of a broader social contract.
 Drawing on history and philosophy, he explains how modern constitutions have enabled wealth creation by ensuring rights like life, liberty, and property, and why the wealthy must give back to sustain this system.
 Beyond charity or morality, giving back is about maintaining the very structure that allows success, ensuring that even the most disadvantaged people have opportunities to thrive.